fabmob/e-mission-docs/docs/manage/managing_the_logs.md

 ## Actual configuration

 Currently, logs are rotating daily at midnight using a [TimedRotatingFileHandler](https://docs.python.org/3/library/logging.handlers.html#timedrotatingfilehandler).
 Each day, at 7 o'clock, the server is executing a script which will merge the log of the pipeline into a single file.
-Moreover, if there is errors, the server will also notify the administrator by sending them a push notification thanks to [notify.run](https://notify.run/).
+Moreover, if there are errors, the server will also notify the administrator by sending them a push notification thanks to [notify.run](https://notify.run/).
 This script is currently only available locally on the server and can be found at `/var/emission/em-scripts/merge_intake_logs.py`.

 ### Logs architecture